 Fried Cheese Curds

-Fried Cheese Curds just like at your local state fair without the lines, dirt or crazy expensive prices.
-These will make you forget you ever liked plain old fried mozzarella sticks!
+Fried Cheese Curds taste just like the ones at your local state fair without the lines, dirt, or crazy expensive prices!
+SO GOOD!

 Yield 12 servings